 Buffy: Yeah, Xander was pretty much being a...Willow!
 Where did you learn that word?
 My God.
 You kiss your mother with that mouth?

-- Captain Picard of all people, describing his youthful encounter with Naussicans:
+- Star Trek: The Next Generation: Captain Picard of all people, describing his youthful encounter with Naussicans:

 I stood toe-to-toe with the worst of the three and I told him what I thought of him, his pals, his planet and I possibly made some passing reference to his questionable parentage.

-- One episode of Babylon 5 featured Bester and Garibaldi sharing an elevator.
-As Bester gets off, he stops, turns around, and says "Anatomically impossible, Mr. Garibaldi, but you're welcome to try."
+- One episode of Babylon 5 featured Bester and Garibaldi both in C&C at the same time.
+Bester enters, then picks up on a mental thread related to Garibaldi's conversation with Sinclair.
+As he's about to leave, Bester stops, turns around to face Garibaldi (he'd been facing Sinclair up until that point), and says "Anatomically impossible, Mr. Garibaldi, but you're welcome to try."

 Using most unfriendly words / that the village children had not yet heard / the baker shouted threats by canzonette / to curse the crafty bird.